Close ILTakeCare Suggestion

 Currency of Nepal

-Nepal not only serves natural beauty and adventure opportunities; it also is a food hub.
-Given below are some of the top delicacies of Nepal that you must try -
+Nepal not only serves natural beauty and adventure opportunities, but it is also a food hub.
+Given below are some of the top delicacies of Nepal that you must try:

 • Sel Roti: Crunchy and sweet rice flour bread, a must-try during festivals.